Contact Centres in Australia

 There are thousands of Australian call centre service options, but if you are outsourcing, finding the right one to meet your needs is not as difficult as you may think, thanks to powerful matching technology which queries your needs against a database of call centres serving the Australian market.
 Matchboard has collated information about each supplier ranging from locations, service offerings, seat capacity and industry specialisation right through to key differentiators and client references.
 It’s simply a case of following a wizard which takes just 1 minute to complete, generating a shortlist of the most suitable companies in Australia to support your organisation’s needs.

-The Australian Contact Centre landscape
+The Contact Centre landscape in Australia

-Boutique outsourcers often also target the top end of town, with deep specialisation in a specific industry or type of service.
-For example there are outsourcers that only do financial services work (and therefore carry the appropriate financial services licences), and others that specialise in health information or advice hotlines.
-Small businesses are generally best served by small generalist contact centre outsourcers who are flexible in running ad hoc or one-off campaigns, and have low thresholds in terms of minimum commitments or volumes.
+Boutique outsourcers often also target the top end of town, with deep specialisation in a specific industry or type of customer service.
+For example there are outsourcers that only do financial services work (and therefore carry the appropriate financial services licences), and others that specialise in health advice hotlines, leveraging clinical decision support software.
+Small businesses are generally best served by small generalist call centre outsourcers who are flexible in running ad hoc or one-off campaigns, and have low thresholds in terms of minimum commitments or volumes.

 Offshore Contact Centres targeting the Australian market